NiallBunting/multi-web-maker/README.md

 ---

+This is a multiplayer version of webmaker.

+Run both the frontend and the server.
+You may need to change the URLs.

+It's a bit hackly put together, so beware.

+To run:
+* Change urls to point to where you host it.
+* Update the preview so it is on a public port.
+* Update the matching image.

+Bugs:
+* The canvas is the wrong size so the scoring doesn't work with the Image2Html lib.

+---

 **Web-Maker** is an offline playground for your web experiments.
 Something like CodePen or JSFiddle, but much more faster and works offline because it runs completely on your system.

 ## [Open Web App](https://webmaker.app/create/) (Recommended: More features.
 More fun!)